lordvorath/maze_solver/README.md

 # Maze Solver

-Maze solver project from Boot.dev using pythong and Tkinter
+Maze solver project from Boot.dev using python and Tkinter